Ehinome24/LITA_CAPSTONE_PROJECT_SALES_DATA/README.md

 ### Data Cleaning and Preparation
 ---
-In the initialphase of data cleaning and preparations, we performed the following actions;
+In the initialphase of data cleaning and preparations, I performed the following actions;
 - Data Loading and Inspection
 - Handling Missing Variables
 - Handling duplicates